noahsmiths/orientation/docker/0_docker.md

 There we go, the first line of our Dockerfile, done!

 ### 2. Copy our program's files over.
 After specifying our base image, we must next specify where we want to make our changes.
 At this point, you can think of this as essentially being in a terminal that is, by default, at the root directory `/` of our base image.
 There are already a lot of other folders here, so lets create a new one just for our project called `/app`, and then switch into that.
 In a regular command line, that would look like two commands: `mkdir /app` to make the directory, and `cd /app` to navigate into the directory.
-In a Dockerfile, it's combined into one instruction called `WORKDIR`, so we would do the following:
+In a Dockerfile, it's combined into one instruction called `WORKDIR`, so we would add the following line:

     WORKDIR /app

+Next up, we need to copy the files over themselves.
+To do this, we use the `COPY` instruction, with argument